-2005 SAN MIGUEL RIVER RANGER REPORT
+SAN MIGUEL RIVER RANGER REPORT 2006

-The thirteenth season of the River Ranger Program again focused on watershed resource and recreation monitoring, and environmental education.
+The fourteenth season of the River Ranger Program once again focused on watershed resource and recreation monitoring, and environmental education.
 The river ranger works to mitigate recreation impacts on variously owned and managed lands of the watershed.
-Funding was provided this season by USFS, BLM, San Miguel County, Town of Telluride, Town of Mountain Village, The Nature Conservancy ???, Town of Ophir, Telluride Foundation and private donations.
+Funding was provided this season by USFS, BLM, San Miguel County, Town of Telluride, Town of Mountain Village, The Nature Conservancy, Town of Ophir, Telluride Foundation and private donations.

 Resource monitoring and protection efforts continued.
-The river ranger helped secure funding and operated an air quality gauging station in Waterfall Canyon, collecting precipitation samples to be analyzed at the Mountain Research Station in Nederland.
-This year, weekly sampling was performed, with rainfall being collected at a similar time each week, similar to data collection for the National Deposition Monitoring Program.
-Data collected will be compared with data from nearby NADP stations at Molas Pass and Wolf Creek Pass.
+The river ranger secured funding to collect surface water samples monthly for 4 months as a follow up to the last five summers of air quality monitoring.
+The reason for the sampling is to determine how the air pollution documented for the last several years is effecting the creek.

 Monitoring of previously restored sites continues.
 Some native grasses and spruce trees have survived in revegetation areas.
 Boulders placed previously are effective in reducing garbage and resource impacts, while areas with vehicle access or bordering the highway continue to be relentlessly trashed.
-New campgrounds were built at RV Corner, Lower Beaver, and Ledges by the BLM in an effort to consolidate recreation impacts, and provide additional toilets and boat ramps.
+New campgrounds built at RV Corner, Lower Beaver, and Ledges by the BLM consolidate recreation impacts, and provide additional toilets and boat ramps.